 If you have ever read the labels on seed packets, you’ve probably noticed their recommendations to store unused seeds in a cool, dry place.
 These instructions are a little vague.
 While your garage, garden shed or basement may stay cool, they can also be humid and damp during certain times of the year.
-You may wonder how cool is too cool, and does freezing kill seeds.
+You may wonder how cool is too cool, and whether freezing kills seeds.
 Continue reading to learn more about storing seeds in the freezer and properly using seeds that are frozen.

 Does Freezing Kill Seeds?

 Seed banks store rare, exotic and heirloom seeds in refrigeration units or cryogenic chambers to ensure the survival and future of specific plant varieties.
 As a home gardener, you probably don’t have a cryogenic chamber in your garden shed, and you also probably don’t need to store thousands of seeds for decades.
 That said, the kitchen refrigerator or freezer are sufficient for storing leftover seeds, as long as they are stored properly.

 Improper freezing can kill some seeds, but other seeds may be less fussy.
 In fact, many wildflower, tree and shrub seeds actually require a cold period, or stratification, before they will germinate.
 In cool climates, plants such as milkweed, Echinacea, ninebark, sycamore, etc. will drop seed in autumn, then lay dormant under snow through winter.
 In spring rising temperatures and moisture will trigger these seeds to sprout.
 Without the preceding cold, dormant period, though, seeds like these will not sprout.
 This period of stratification can easily be simulated in a freezer.